-Figure 23 REDD+ implementation framework (National Carbon Accounting System)
+Figure 24 REDD+ implementation framework (National Carbon Accounting System)

-A landscape and sub-national approach project(Figure 24) is recommended to address the various sources of deforestation and degradation and integrate different actors.
+A landscape and sub-national approach project (Figure 25) is recommended to address the various sources of deforestation and degradation and integrate different actors as one of the pilot measures of REDD+ demonstration project.
 Implementing pilots taking a development corridor approach will ensure that both drivers and key investment opportunities effect changes in practices.
 For example the draft national REDD+ strategy identified several pilot projects that would better be implemented in a landscapes/corridor approach to effectively address deforestation and forest degradation: (i) the Nacala corridor which includes Nacala-Cuamba railway going through Nampula and Niassa could be a pilot unit addressing a combination of virtually all direct drivers of deforestation identified; (ii) the Beira corridor reflects issues of large scale investment opportunities particularly agriculture and forestry, yet significant challenges in terms of containing emissions from land use change; and (iii) the Maputo-Gaza area which is an important biomass energy supply and consumption corridor.